 Hugo is considered to be one of the greatest and best-known French writers.
 Outside France, his most famous works are the novels ''Les Misérables'', 1862, and ''The Hunchback of Notre-Dame'' (), 1831.
 In France, Hugo is renowned for his poetry collections, such as (''The Contemplations'') and (''The Legend of the Ages'').
 Hugo was at the forefront of the Romantic literary movement with his play ''Cromwell'' and drama ''Hernani''.
 Many of his works have inspired music, both during his lifetime and after his death, including the musicals ''Les Misérables'' and ''Notre-Dame de Paris''.
 He produced more than 4,000 drawings in his lifetime, and campaigned for social causes such as the abolition of capital punishment.

-Though a committed royalist when he was young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism; his work touches upon most of the political and social issues and the artistic trends of his time.
-He is buried in the Panthéon in Paris.
-His legacy has been honoured in many ways, including his portrait being placed on French currency.
+Though a committed royalist when he was young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism serving in politics as both deputy and senator.
+His work touched upon most of the political and social issues and the artistic trends of his time.
+His opposition to absolutism and his colossal literary achievement established him as a national hero.
+He was honoured by interment in the Panthéon.
 Provided by Wikipedia

 Showing 1 - 15 of 15 for search: 'Hugo, Victor, 1802-1885', query time: 0.10s